 What is the Right Age to Begin?

 I have taught students as young as five years old, and sometimes that works.
 In other cases, it works better to wait until seven or eight.
 Older beginners normally progress more quickly than younger ones.
 Teens and adults typically progress the fastest of all beginning students.
 You best know if your child is ready for solitary practice that all students must embrace in order to prepare between lessons.
-Don’t have a fear of missing out: Progress comes quickly when a student is ready to learn.
+I suggest to parents not to have the fear of missing out: Progress comes quickly when a student is ready to learn.
 For more information about developmental readiness, please read this article from the Music Teachers National Association (MTNA).